 What is fidya?

-When someone cannot fast in Ramadan and can’t make up the lost days afterwards (for example, because of a long-term health condition), then they should pay (fidya) for someone else to be fed.
+When someone cannot fast in Ramadan and can’t make up the lost days afterwards (for example, because of a long-term health condition), then they should pay fidya for someone else to be fed.

-Donate fidya
+Donate your fidya

-Why is Fidya important in Islam?
+Why is fidya important in Islam?

 Fasting is for a fixed number of days, and if one of you be sick, or if one of you be on a journey, you will fast the same number of other days later on.
 For those who are capable of fasting (but still do not fast) there is a redemption: feeding a needy man for each day missed.
 Whoever voluntarily does more good than is required, will find it better for him; and that you should fast is better for you, if you only know.
-(Qur’an 2:184)

-How much is fidya for Ramadan 2024?
+How much is fidya for Ramadan 2026?

 What is the difference between fidya and kaffarah?

-Who is eligible for fidya?
+Who is eligible to pay fidya?

 You are eligible to pay fidya if you have missed or are exempt from fasting due to illness, old age or any other reason which prevents you from making the fasts up later.